Neural Dynamical Operator: Continuous Spatial-Temporal Model with Gradient-Based and Derivative-Free Optimization Methods: Numerical Experiments

 In Fig.~\ref{fig:KSE_pcolor}, we present $500$ time units of spatial-temporal solutions from the true system and the modeled ones trained by the short-term time series data ($20$ time units), with the initial condition sampled from the test data.
 Considering that the K-S equation is a chaotic system, we would not expect a good quantitative agreement of long-term trajectories between the true system and the modeled one.
 It can be seen in Fig.~\ref{fig:KSE_pcolor} that the patterns of $500$ time units spatial-temporal solution plots demonstrate a good qualitative agreement with the true system, even though the models are trained with much shorter trajectories of the system state.

 We further examine the statistical properties of long-term solutions from true and model systems in Fig.~\ref{fig:KSE_PDFACF}.
 Based on the true simulations and predictions for $1000$ time units, we compare the probability density function (PDF) of the system state $u$, first-order spatial derivative $u_x$, second-order spatial derivative $u_{xx}$, and spatial and temporal auto-correlation function (ACF) of $u$.
-We can find that the PDF of state $u$ and its first spatial derivative from long-term prediction can match the true simulation well, while the PDF of the second spatial derivative $u_{xx}$ from the modeled systems show a less satisfactory agreement with the true one.
-Although the mean and variance of $u_{xx}$ from each modeled system are still close to the true one, however, the PDFs of the modeled systems are less peaked around the mean, which indicates a lower kurtosis.
+We can find that the PDF of state $u$ and its first spatial derivative from long-term prediction can match the true simulation well, while the PDF of the second spatial derivative $u_{xx}$ from the modeled systems shows a less satisfactory agreement with the true one.
 Also, the temporal and spatial ACF of state $u$ show a similar pattern between predicted and true values, indicating a stable long-term prediction by trained models with similar statistical properties.
 In Fig.~\ref{fig:KSE_jointPDF}, we also show the joint probability density function of $(u_{x}, u_{xx})$ for the long-term (1000 time units) simulation from true system and modeled systems with the same resolution $dx=22/1024,dt=0.25$.
-Compared with the joint PDF from true simulation, even though the joint PDF from model predictions have a relatively lower maximum density and spread more out, their overall pattern are still qualitatively similar to the true system.
+Compared with the joint PDF from true simulation, even though the joint PDFs from model predictions have a relatively lower maximum density and spread more out, their overall patterns are still qualitatively similar to the true system.

 Besides the qualitative visualization of those probability density functions, the KL divergence from PDFs of true data to PDFs of model predictions are calculated and summarized in Fig.~\ref{fig:KSE_DKL}.
+The left panel displays the forward KL divergence, while the right panel shows the reverse KL divergence.
 The KL divergence results include $u$, $u_x$, $u_{xx}$ and ($u_x$, $u_{xx}$) and show small values for all the trained models with different training resolutions, demonstrating the resolution-invariance property of trained neural dynamical operator even in long-term predictions.
-Note that the KL divergence of $u_{xx}$ is slightly higher for the model with the coarsest training data (i.e., Model 3), which is mainly because the high-order derivatives are more challenging to predict well in the long term.